svc333/overview/ibm-cloud-platform.md

 This service also manages tags that are associated with a resource.
 You can create, delete, search, attach, or detach tags with the Tagging API.
 Tags are uniquely identified by a CRN identifier.
 Tags have a name, which must be unique within a billing account.
 You can create tags in key:value pairs or label format.

+ <!–– Staging only below this comment ––>

+## Monitoring and logging for your apps and services
+{: #observe}

+{{site.data.keyword.Bluemix_notm}} platform provides integrated logging powered by LogDNA, and integrated monitoring powered by Sysdig.

+### LogAnalysis with LogDNA
+{: #LogDNA}

+Use IBM Log Analysis with LogDNA to gain insights into your system and application logs.

+### Monitoring with SysDig
+{: #SysDig}

+TBD

+## Status and notifications
+{: #status-service}

+{{site.data.keyword.Bluemix_notm}} provides a platform status service that collects and displays planned and unplanned events, maintenance, security, and announcement notifications.
+You can view the status of your services by region and type, as well as view notifications across the platform.
+Additionally, you can set email preferences that are associated with critical notifications.